The Drum (1938 film): Production

 The Scottish regiment featured in this film is a battalion of the Gordon Highlanders, as evident from the cap badge, kilt and headdress.
 This is true to life, as the Gordon Highlanders were very active on the North-West Frontier during the British Raj, and were, for a time, garrisoned at Fort Jamrud at the mouth of the Khyber Pass.
 Portions of the film shot in India were filmed in Chitral and the North-West Frontier, and there are scenes very reminiscent of the Khyber Pass.
 However, some mountain scenes were also filmed in North Wales (Rhinog Fawr Mountain and Harlech).

 One sequence shows an Indian Army gun crew unlimbering a mountain battery, a small field piece that was disassembled and transported on the backs of pack animals.
-Such guns were used frequently on the North-West Frontier, and a mountain battery from the Indian Army also was deployed with the ANZACs at the Gallipoli campaign (1915-1916).
+Such guns were used frequently on the North-West Frontier, and a mountain battery from the Indian Army also was deployed with the ANZACs at the Gallipoli campaign (1915–1916).
 Similarly, a muleback radio set is used in the opening skirmish scene.
 During an early scene with his courtiers, Prince Ghul says that he was an observer at Gallipoli, and that emulation of British training and tactics, not religious enthusiasm, will be the key to his own army's success.

 Reception

 The film was well received in Britain but caused protests when shown in Bombay and Madras, where it was considered by many to be British propaganda.

+Kinematograph Weekly reported the film as a "winner" at the British box office in October 1938.